★★★★★ (x infinity)

 Melissa: …More like Maude to penetrate!

 This is not a narrative novel in the typical sense.
-There are no scenes of a detective on the hunt or setting the scene of a restaurant or characters, or even really time, with descriptions.
-It is abstract in its prose, but its in this abstract style that you are hit with so much raw, unflinching emotion that it becomes impossible to look away and impossible to stop reading.
+There are no scenes of a detective on the hunt, scene-setting, descriptions, or even really a defined time.
+It is abstract in its prose, but it’s in this abstract style that you are hit with so much raw, unflinching emotion that it becomes impossible to look away and impossible to stop reading.

-The book is woven together with poetry, prose, journal entries, radio shows dialogue, tweets and dating app chats and monologues and erratic thoughts.
+The book is woven together with poetry, prose, journal entries, radio show dialogue, tweets, dating app chats and monologues and erratic thoughts.
 You live within the characters as they speak; you watch the news, you read the tweets, you see the texts.